10 Hidden Treasures in South Africa

 Bulungula

 Bulungula is located along the rural Wild Coast of South Africa.
 In this little village, you will have a truly local experience.
 To reach Bulungula, you will need to embark on quite a journey, as its some way away from the highways, and you will need to drive over the seemingly never-ending, rolling hills on a dirt road.
 This trip is completely worth it, and part of the experience.
-This coastal retreat is situated on one of the world’s most beautiful beaches that is completely unspoilt by civilization, overlooking the Xhora River flowing into the Indian Ocean.
+This coastal retreat is situated on one of the world’s most beautiful beaches that is completely unspoiled by civilization, overlooking the Xhora River flowing into the Indian Ocean.
 The lodge is run by the locals, and forms part of a Xhosa village.
 Visitors have the option to reside in a Xhosa hut or in a safari tent, all of which have terrific views over the ocean and surrounding forests.
 Guests can enjoy traditional Xhosa meals at the restaurant and there is also an honesty bar.
 There are numerous activities every day, which allow guests to enjoy the landscape in different ways.
 These include horseback riding, canoeing, learning how the local women harvest and cook food, a Herbalist forest tour where you can walk through the forest with a traditional herbalist and learn about the traditional remedies, as well as a village tour, where you can learn about the social history of the village.
 Enjoy a splendid sunrise over the ocean or a mind-blowing sunset over the rolling hills and beaches.
 The most relaxing rural African experience is on offer at Bulungula.

 6